-Empowering Dance - Developing Soft Skills is a new European project that aims to research if and how the practice of contemporary dance helps people of all ages to acquire and develop soft skills.
+Empowering Dance - Developing Soft Skills is a European project cofounded by Erasmus+ in the strand of good practice exchange.
+This good practice exchange includes an action research on five case studies assembled by five partner organisations from Italy, Germany, France, Croatia and The Netherlands.
+The research revolves around the question if and how the practice of contemporary dance within our own organizations and practices helps people of all ages to acquire and develop soft skills.

 According to The World Economic Forum - Future of Jobs report (2016), soft skills are personal attributes that can affect relationships, communication and interaction with others.
 Complex problem-solving, critical thinking, creativity, intercultural skills and teamwork are regarded as the most important skills required in our contemporary society and in the workplace of the future.